Simon Townsend's Wonder World: History

 The program was conceived by Townsend in the early 1970s and was designed to be a fast-moving daily dose of informed entertainment for children, as well as be suitable for and attractive to older teens and adults.

-Both the Nine and the Seven Networks helped Townsend make pilots for his concept, but neither network bought the series.
-However, in 1979 when the Australian Broadcasting Tribunal introduced a compulsory 'C' classification (making it a requirement for networks to broadcast only 'C' classified shows between 4pm and 5pm weekdays), Townsend saw the potential and offered the Ten Network, which was searching for a suitable children's program at the time, the opportunity to produce his show.
+Both the Nine and the Seven networks helped Townsend make pilots for his concept, but neither network bought the series.
+However, in 1979 when the Australian Broadcasting Tribunal introduced a compulsory 'C' classification (making it a requirement for networks to broadcast only 'C' classified shows between 4 pm and 5 pm weekdays), Townsend saw the potential and offered the Ten Network, which was searching for a suitable children's program at the time, the opportunity to produce his show.

-The first episode of Simon Townsend's Wonder World! went to air on 3 September 1979.
-At first the show was telecast only in the East Coast capital cities of Sydney, Melbourne and Brisbane.
-But in early 1980, after Harvey Shore joined the show as Executive Producer and used his extensive media contacts and movie publicity experience to generate regular publicity and create massive public awareness of the show among all network States, the ratings shot up and other capital cities and regional stations began signing up for the show.
+The first episode of Simon Townsend's Wonder World! went to air on 3 September 1979 in Sydney and 10 September 1979 in Melbourne.
+In early 1980, after Harvey Shore joined the show as executive producer and used his extensive media contacts and movie publicity experience to generate regular publicity and create massive public awareness of the show among all network states, the ratings shot up and other capital cities and regional stations began signing up for the show.

 By the end of 1980 the show was screening in every TV broadcast region throughout Australia.
-Soon it became the top-rating program on the Ten Network outside prime time – and sometimes its ratings were better than prime-time programs.
-For many years the Ten Network ran two episodes of Simon Townsend's Wonder World every weekday because of its ratings power – a repeat show at 4pm followed by a new show at 4.30pm.
+Soon it became the top-rating program on the Ten Network outside prime time—and sometimes its ratings were better than prime-time programs.
+For many years the Ten Network ran two episodes of Simon Townsend's Wonder World every weekday because of its ratings power—a repeat show at 4 pm followed by a new show at 4:30 pm.

-After more than 2,000 episodes, the show ended in 1987.